All Episodes

 Thank you, sir.

-Uh there is poor as Chuck Schumer, Chris Dodd.
+They're as poor as Chuck Schumer, Chris Dodd.

-He actually uh had a worse rating than Hillary Clinton, I believe it was 2004.
+He actually had a worse rating than Hillary Clinton.

-Uh yeah, that's not the he's he Joe Lieberman is solid to the core liberal.
+Joe Lieberman is solid to the core liberal.

-He just breaks from them on this uh one thing, the war on terror, the war in Iraq.
+He just breaks from them on this one thing, the war on terror, the war in Iraq.

-That he he's not President Bush's lapdog.
+That he's not President Bush's lapdog.

 They make him out to be this, and he's not.

-I mean, how I know, but welcome to the Democratic Party.
+I know, but welcome to the Democratic Party.

-This is how they uh uh this is how they do things.
+This is how they do things.

-I what I love about it is that they're just trying to denigrate their own guy.
+What I love about it is that they're just trying to denigrate their own guy.

-I, you know, I I saw Chris Dodd on TV today.
+I saw Chris Dodd on TV today.

 I've been somewhat amazed that Dodd hasn't come to the defense of Lieberman.